Indian Coast Guard: Rank insignia

 The rank insignia of non-commissioned officers and enlisted personnel.

 Equipment

+Dhruv MK.3 helicopters flying alongside ICGS Sajag.

-As of November 2024, the Indian Coast Guard has a strength of 182 ships and 78 aircraft, while it plans to have 200 ships and 100 aircraft by 2030.
+In November 2024, the Indian Coast Guard had a strength of 182 ships and 78 aircraft.
+It plans to have 200 ships and 100 aircraft by 2030.
 At any given time, 55 to 60 surface platforms and 10 to 12 aircraft are deployed on patrol daily.